Drek282/PsychoStats-SS/README.md

 * Add user upload functionality for icon images.
 * Fix CSRF protection.
 * Add a configurable Help page with basic information on how to use the stats, how registration works, how the search works, glossary of terms, etc.
+* Add a player roster page with the basic player stats available from Scoresheet on it.
+This will be the Scoresheet player stats, not their MLB stats.

 ## **Credits**